 PRP is a healing enhancer.
-PRP stands for Platelet Rich Plasma and has alternatively been called autologus platelet concentrate (APC).
+PRP stands for Platelet Rich Plasma and has alternatively been called autologous platelet concentrate (APC).
 PRP is made from your own blood [just 20-60 ml (2-4 tablespoons)], by processing it in a special machine we have in our office.
 The process concentrates the platelets found in the blood sample.
 These platelets naturally contain growth and healing factors.
 The highly concentrated growth factors accelerate and enhance your body’s normal healing processes.
-Our team uses PRP to enhance healing in complex and sensitive cases such as implants, bone grafts and face lifts.
+Our team uses PRP to enhance healing in complex and sensitive cases such as implants, bone grafts, and facelifts.
 PRP is natural, it comes from the patients own body.
 PRP is safe.

 More on Platelet Rich Plasma: A Healing Enhancer